cycloptux/GiselleBot-Documentation/docs/source/administration.rst

 * **Messages**: Message deleted, message edited, message pinned, message unpinned.
 * **Voice**: User connected to/disconnected from/switched voice channel.
 * **Moderation**: Administrators/moderators using a sensitive command, user struck by a moderation action (warn/kick/ban/mute/...), user evaded from a moderation action\*\*.
 * **Warning**: This one is a more verbose version the moderation log, focused on moderation actions.
-Activating this logger enabled the case/scoring system.
+Activating this logger enables the case/scoring system.
 * **ALL**: Activates all loggers in the current channel.

 You can also print the list of available loggers within Discord by using ``|bot_prefix|\ log`` without any additional argument.